-Argument Description Server name [CHAR(18)] From the local target row NULL if local target row does not exist Time stamp (DATETIME YEAR TO SECOND) From the local target row NULL if local target row does not exist Local delete-table indicator [CHAR(1)] or Local key delete-row indicator [CHAR(1)] Y indicates the origin of the row is the delete table.
-K indicates the origin of the row is the replicate-key delete row.
-If a conflict occurs while deleting a primary key row, because the local row with the old key no longer exists, the received key delete row is passed as the local row (using the seventh argument, local row data, described below).
-The received key insert row is passed to the stored procedure as the replicated row using the eighth Server name [CHAR(18)] argument, described below.
-Of the replicate source 1 Time stamp (DATETIME YEAR TO SECOND) From the replicated row
+Argument Description Server name [CHAR(18)] From the local target row NULL if local target row does not exist Time stamp (DATETIME YEAR TO SECOND) From the local target row NULL if local target row does not exist Local delete-table indicator [CHAR(1)] or Local key delete-row indicator [CHAR(1)] Y indicates that the origin of the row is the delete table.
+K indicates that the origin of the row is the replicate-key delete row.
+If a conflict occurs while a replication key row is being deleted, because the local row with the old key no longer exists, the received key delete row is passed as the local row (using the seventh argument, local row data).
+The received key insert row is passed to the stored procedure as the replicated row using the eighth argument.
+Server name [CHAR(18)] Of the replicate source Time stamp (DATETIME YEAR TO SECOND) From the replicated row Replicate action type [CHAR(1)] I - insert D - delete U - update Local row data that is returned in regular SQL format Where the regular SQL format is taken from the SELECT clause of the participant list Replicate row data after-image that is returned in regular SQL format Where the regular SQL format is taken from the SELECT clause of the participant list

-Argument Description

-Replicate action type [CHAR(1)] I - insert

-D - delete

-U - update

-Local row data returned in regular SQL format Where the regular SQL format is taken from the SELECT clause of the participant list

-Replicate row data after-image returned in regular SQL format Where the regular SQL format is taken from the SELECT clause of the participant list